 I was impressed w/ exercises that were used to resolve my dizziness.
-Diron is very knowledgeable and skilled in bringing relief, when I didn’t know what to do.
+My therapist is very knowledgeable and skilled in bringing relief, when I didn’t know what to do.
 I would recommend Vortex to anyone with balance issues.

 Getting the Right Treatment for Dizziness

-At Vortex Physical Therapy and Balance, we understand how difficult life can be when you’re dealing with vestibular issues.
-Basic daily activities, such as getting out of bed, driving, and working on a computer may suddenly make you feel off-balance, dizzy or nauseous.
-This can be very frustrating and over time may lead to fear and anxiety.
+At Vortex Physical Therapy and Balance, we understand how vestibular issues can negatively impact your daily life.
+Basic activities, such as getting out of bed, driving, grocery shopping or working on a computer may suddenly make you feel dizzy, off-balance, or nauseous.
+Not only is this frustrating, over time it often creates fear and anxiety.

 Many people go to their primary medical provider or Urgent Care with complaints of dizziness, only to be told there is no treatment.
-Others are given medications that temporarily mask their symptoms, but come with unwanted side effects, such as drowsiness.
-Since vestibular therapy is still very specialized, some medical providers are unaware of the benefits for treating dizziness and related symptoms.
-It is not unusual for our clients to see multiple medical providers before reaching our office.
-Vestibular issues are often complex and difficult to diagnose.
-However, the sooner you are diagnosed, the sooner you can start working on your recovery.
+Some are given medications that temporarily mask symptoms, but come with unwanted side effects, like drowsiness.
+There are some medical providers who may be unaware of the benefits of vestibular therapy for treating dizziness and related symptoms.
+Our clients often visit multiple medical providers before reaching our office because vestibular issues can be complex and difficult to diagnose.

-We recommend visiting an otolaryngologist (ENT doctor) or a neurologist with experience in diagnosing vestibular issues, to identify the cause of your symptoms and provide a proper diagnosis.
-However, this is not required to begin vestibular rehabilitation.
-We will work with your medical providers and share our findings with them to ensure you are getting the most appropriate and effective care for your condition.
+We recommend visiting an otolaryngologist (ENT) or a neurologist with experience in diagnosing vestibular issues to identify the cause of your symptoms and provide a proper diagnosis.
+However, you do NOT need a diagnosis to begin vestibular rehabilitation.
+We will work with your medical providers and provide the information they need to ensure you are getting the most appropriate and effective care.

 What is Vestibular Rehabilitation Therapy (VRT)?